superpowerlabs/in-game-assets/audit/README.md

 #### Page 69 - Solhint warnings

-We use Solhint in this repo, in the pre-commit process, to allow commits only if Solhint does not return any warning and all tests pass.
-I don't know which version of Solhint has been used to generate the report, but we do not have any of those issues.
+We used to launch Solhint to check for lint warnings and errors.
+After the report, we integrated it in the pre-commit process, to allow commits only if Solhint does not return any warning and all tests pass.
+Regardless, we did not have any of those issues.

 BTW, most of those issues look like false positives to me because they are errors like